Bott-Taubes-Vassiliev cohomology classes by cut-and-paste topology: Basic definitions, conventions, background, and general preliminaries

 \end{lemma}

-\begin{definitions} A \emph{labeled graph} or \emph{labeled diagram} is a graph $\Gamma$ together with a \emph{labeling}.
+\begin{definition} A \emph{labeled graph} or \emph{labeled (link) diagram} is a graph $\Gamma$ together with a \emph{labeling}, defined as follows.
 If $d$ is odd, a labeling consists of an ordering of the vertices, an orientation on each edge, and additionally an ordering of the two edge-ends of each self-loop on a segment vertex.
-If $d$ is even, a labeling consists of an ordering of the segment vertices and an ordering of the edges (including self-loops on segment vertices).
-Define the \emph{orientation relations} $\sim$ as follows: \begin{quote} For odd $d$, if $\Gamma$ and $\Gamma'$ differ only by a permutation $\sigma$ of the vertex labels, a reversal of the orientations on $k$ edges, and $\ell$ transpositions of the orderings of the self-loop edge-ends, then $\Gamma \sim {\mathrm{sign}(\sigma)} (-1)^{k+ \ell} \Gamma'$.\\
+If $d$ is even, a labeling consists of an ordering of the segment vertices and an ordering of the edges (including self-loops on segment vertices). \end{definition}

-For even $d$, if $\Gamma$ and $\Gamma'$ differ only by a permutation $\sigma$ of the vertex labels and a permutation of the edge-labels, then $\Gamma \sim {\mathrm{sign}(\sigma)\mathrm{sign}(\tau)} \Gamma'$. \end{quote} Call the resulting equivalence class of a labeling an \emph{orientation} and the resulting equivalence class of graph an \emph{oriented graph} or \emph{oriented diagram}.
-For a labeled or oriented graph $\Gamma$, let $|\Gamma|$ be the underlying unoriented graph.
-By an \emph{isomorphism} of graphs $\Gamma \to \Gamma'$, we will mean an isomorphism of the underlying unoriented graphs, i.e., a homeomorphism of 1-dimensional CW-complexes.
-Such an isomorphism is \emph{orientation-preserving} or \emph{orientation-reversing} according to the induced change of labeling. \end{definitions}

-For example, line (\ref{Type2Graphs}) in Section \ref{VanishingAndGraphCohomology} below is a linear combination of labeled diagrams, which may then be considered as a linear combination of oriented diagrams.
-For $d$ even, our methods will ultimately apply only with $\Z/2$ coefficients, but we will keep track of graph orientations in this case as much as possible, for the sake of potential future improvements upon our present work.
+For example, line (\ref{Type2Graphs}) in Section \ref{VanishingAndGraphCohomology} below is a linear combination of labeled diagrams.
+In the next subsection, when we consider linear combinations of diagrams, two diagrams which differ only by their labelings will be set equal up to a sign.

-If $e$ is an edge or arc in a labeled graph $\Gamma$ joining vertices $i,j$, the \emph{contraction} $\Gamma/e$ of $e$ has the usual quotient of CW-complexes as its underlying unoriented graph.
-The vertex labels on $\Gamma/e$ are given by lowering by 1 those vertex labels greater than $\max(i,j)$ and by assigning $\min(i,j)$ to the vertex that is image of $e$.
-For $d$ odd, if the contraction of $e$ introduces a self-loop (necessarily on a segment vertex), then the order of its edge-ends is determined by the orientation of $L$.
-For $d$ even, the labels on the edges are given by lowering by 1 those labels greater than that of $e$.